skurhse/trans-hotlines/README.rst

 ------------------

 `Crisis Text Line`_
-  :emphasis:`US`
+  :emphasis:`USA` 24/7
-  - Free 24/7 confidential text message service for people in crisis.
+  - Text message service for anyone, in any type of crisis.

+  In crisis and need to talk to someone?
+We’re here for you.

 `Shout Crisis Text Line`_
   :emphasis:`UK`